Christianization of the Sámi people

-Background - Christianity presence
+Background

-There were Christian missionaries in Sápmi already during the Roman Catholic middle ages, and Christianity co-existed with traditional Sámi shamanism.
+There were Christian missionaries in Sápmi as early as the Roman Catholic Middle Ages, and Christianity co-existed with traditional Sámi shamanism.
 In 1389, the Sami Margareta (missionary) travelled south to request Christian missionaries.

-It was however not until the 17th-century, when the kingdoms of Denmark-Norway and Sweden started to colonize Sápmi, that Christianity truly made its presence known.
+However, it was not until the 17th century, when the kingdoms of Denmark-Norway and Sweden started to colonize Sápmi, that Christianity truly made its presence known.

 Christianization by coercion

-Denmark-Norway
+Denmark–Norway

-In the Kingdoms of Denmark-Norway, the Sami religion was banned on death penalty as witchcraft.
-During the 17th-century, the persecution of the followers of Sami religion were more intensely persecuted than before by Christian missionaries, and several Sami were persecuted for sorcery because they practiced the Sami religion.
+In the Kingdoms of Denmark-Norway, the Sami religion was banned on pain of death as witchcraft.
+During the 17th century, the persecution of the followers of Sami religion were more intensely persecuted than before by Christian missionaries, and several Sami were persecuted for sorcery because they practiced the Sami religion.
 A fifth of all charged with sorcery in Norway are estimated to have been Pagan Sami.

-During the 17th-century, a more intense Christian mission was launched in Norway to convert the Sami people to Christianity.
-However, there was an awareness' that this campaign only caused the Sami to behave outwardly as Christians and kept practicing their own religion in secrecy.
+During the 17th century, a more intense Christian mission was launched in Norway to convert the Sami people to Christianity.
+However, there was an awareness that this campaign only caused the Sami to behave outwardly as Christians and kept practicing their own religion in secrecy.
 This fact was pointed out by the Sami missionaries, who stated that it would not be possible to truly convert the Sami people if the Sami religion could not even be discussed, which was not possible when Pagans were afraid to be accused of witchcraft if they admitted to be Pagans.

-Sweden-Finland
+Sweden and Finland

 The Protestant church was hostile to Sámi shamanism, which it considered to be Pagan idolatry, and wished to exterminate it and Christianize the Sámi people, in parallel with the royal powers wishing to assert their political dominance over the territory and use its economic resources.
 In the first half of the 17th-century, churches were built in Sápmi by the order of king Charles IX of Sweden, and the Sámi people were compelled to subject themselves to the law of Sweden by attending them.

-They were however silently allowed to practice Sámi shamanism in private until the second half of the 17th-century, when Swedish authorities forced them to abandon their religion, burning their Sámi drums, banning the joik singing and forcing them to subject to the doctrine of the church both in public and private.
+They were however silently allowed to practice Sámi shamanism in private until the second half of the 17th century, when Swedish authorities forced them to abandon their religion, burning their Sámi drums, banning the joik singing and forcing them to subject to the doctrine of the church both in public and private.